YBL123/sei-project-one/README.md

 Clone or download the repo.
 Then open the index.html file in your browser to play the game.
 The game should be compatible with all browsers.

 ![menu screenshot](menu.png) ![gameplay screenshot](gameplay.png)
 ![win screenshot](win.png) ![gameover screenshot](gameover.png)

 ## Brief

-Render a grid-based game in the browser
+* Render a grid-based game in the browser
-Design logic for winning & visually display which player won include separate HTML/CSS/JavaScript files
+* Design logic for winning & visually display which player won
+* Include separate HTML/CSS/JavaScript files
-Use Javascript for DOM manipulation
+* Use Javascript for DOM manipulation
-Deploy your game online
+* Deploy your game online
-Use semantic markup for HTML and CSS (adhere to best practices)
+* Use semantic markup for HTML and CSS (adhere to best practices)

 ## Game